FedeDP/container_plugin/README.md

 ### Plugin
 - [x] attach also execve/execveat etc etc (basically check wherever `resolve_container` is used in current libs code)
-- [x] implement initial proc parsing logic to attach container_id foreign key to existing threads
+- [x] implement initial proc parsing logic to attach container_id foreign key to existing threads leveraging capture listener API

 - [ ] rewrite container_info.cpp logic to parse the new json sent by coworker
   - [ ] keep same json that was sent by libs: https://github.com/falcosecurity/libs/blob/master/userspace/libsinsp/parsers.cpp#L4692
   - [ ] Drop jsoncpp dep and use nlohmann since it is already in use by the plugin-sdk-cpp
   - [ ] somehow make rid of re2 dep in `mount_by_source` and `mount_by_dest` to drop the dep

-- [ ] properly send json with all info from go-worker
+- [x] properly send json with all info from go-worker (some small TODOs remaining)
   - [x] docker
   - [x] podman
-  - [ ] containerd
+  - [x] containerd
-  - [ ] cri
+  - [x] cri
+  - [x] port CreatedAt to int64

 - [x] implement correct logic to extract container_id for each container_engine like we do in current sinsp impl
   - [x] implement container runtimes that only use the container id/type, like rkt,bpm,libvirt,lxc, in the C++ side since we don't have a listener API